Schools & Nurseries

 Day Care Nurseries

 If you are looking for a day care nursery that can take children from quite young b_together nursery, Keren’s Nursery, La Petite Nursery, Bright Horizons – St John’s Wood Nursery & Preschool, Bright Horizons JW3 Finchley Road (previously known as Active Learning), LEYF Carlton Hill Nursery & Pre-School and Marylebone Nursery & Pre-School (formerly known as Tresham Community Nursery) are all options within St John’s Wood or nearby.
-Les Petits Bellots runs a bilingual creche just off St John’s Wood High Street and at b_together there is also a family club (alongside their nursery).

 Not too far away, you can also find Merchant Square Day Nursery (close to Paddington) and Abacus Ark (on the Maida Vale/Kilburn border).